By Aaron Schmookler and Adam Utley

 Improv can change your mind.
 Without losing your team’s identity, without asking your people to lose theirs, you can create habits of audacity.

 The Yes Works helps businesses solve problems they think are unsolvable.
-We bring the tools and techniques of improvisation to bear on overlooked business problems, getting business results you can take to the bank.
-Using the tools and techniques of improv, we train people to recognize fear and set it aside, boosting people power in organizations large and small.
+We bring the tools and techniques of Adeptability to bear on overlooked business problems, getting business results you can take to the bank.
+Using tools and techniques drawn from improvisation, modern neuroscience and learning theory, and current leadership data, we train people to recognize fear and set it aside.
+We’re boosting people power in organizations large and small.

 Improv fosters habits that bring forward the best of each of us in every situation.
 How?
 Neuroscience says practice makes permanent because it builds lasting structures in the brain.
 Improv is practice.